simnibs/simnibs/docs/documentation/opt_struct/tdcstarget.rst

 * **tissues**: *list/array of ints (Python/MATLAB), optional*

   * **Descrption**: List of tissue indices where the target is defined.
 Leave empty if all tissues in the leadfield.
+This allows you to prevent that nearby tissue regions are included in the target (e.g. white matter or CSF bordering a target in GM , assuming that all three tissues were included in the leadfield).
   * **Default**: All tissues